PrasoonDhaneshwar/Astronomy-Photo-Of-The-Day-Android/README.md

 Download it [here](https://raw.githubusercontent.com/PrasoonDhaneshwar/Astronomy-Photo-Of-The-Day-Android/main/Astronomy-Picture-of-the-Day-v1.0.apk) to run the application in your Android phone.

 #### App Features: ####
-- Allow users to search for the picture for a date of their choice
+- Allow users to search for the picture for a date of their choice.
-- Allow users to create/manage a list of "favorite" listings
+- Allow users to create/manage a list of "favorite" listings.
-- Display date, explanation, Title and the image / video of the day
+- Displays date, explanation, title and the image of the day.

 #### Extras: ####